Next (The Sensational Alex Harvey Band album)

 Next is the second album by The Sensational Alex Harvey Band, released on November 16th 1973 on the Vertigo label.

 The album was featured in Robert Dimery's book 1001 Albums You Must Hear Before You Die.

 In The Pittsburgh Press, critic Pete Bishop said that the album hits listeners "Right between the eyes...with as much power and subtlety as Larry Csonka up the middle."

+The album failed to chart on its initial release, but entered the UK top 40 in August 1975 following the success of Tomorrow Belongs to Me.

 It has been reissued separately on CD numerous times since 1985, and is also widely available on a 2-in-1 album, the other album being the group's debut Framed.